dockpack/base_perl/README.md

 Requirements
 ------------

-This role was built for Ubuntu Trusty, Debian, or RedHat systems like RHEL 6, Centos 6.
+This role was built for RedHat systems like RHEL 6, Centos 7.
 It needs dockpack.base_java8.

 Role Variables